 Head Start is a program designed to help children from birth to age five who come from families at or below poverty level.
-The program's goal is to help children become ready for kindergarten while also providing the basic needs to thrive, including health care and food support.
+The program's goal is to help children become ready for kindergarten while also providing the needed requirements to thrive, including health care and food support.

 This indicator reports the number and rate of Head Start program facilities per 10,000 children under age 5.
-Head Start facility data is acquired from the US Department of Health and Human Services (HHS) 2020 Head Start locator.
+Head Start facility data is acquired from the US Department of Health and Human Services (HHS) 2022 Head Start locator.
 Population data is from the 2010 US Decennial Census.
-The report area has a total 3 Head Start programs with a rate of 46.68 per 10,000 children under 5 years old.
-The table below demonstrates that Waterbury has a higher rate of Head Start Programs than both the State and National levels.
+The report area has a total of 2 Head Start programs with a rate of 106.38 per 10,000 children under 5 years old.